 The new Jaguar E-Type Lightweight

-Jaguar has revealed the prototype of its "new" Lightweight E-type - a further six of which will be built and sold.
+Jaguar has revealed the prototype of its new Lightweight E-type - a further six of which will be built and sold.

 Jaguar has revealed the prototype of its 'new' Lightweight E-type - a further six of which will be built and sold.
 Jaguar announced in May 2014 that it would recreate six new Lightweights, each built by Jaguar Heritage, part of Jaguar Land Rover's new Special Operations division.

-Each of the six cars will be built to a specification originated from the last Lightweight E-type produced in 1964 and will be hand-crafted at the original home of the E-type, Jaguar's Browns Lane plant in Coventry, England.
+Each of the six cars will be built to a specification originating from the last Lightweight E-type produced in 1964 and will be hand-crafted at the original home of the E-type, Jaguar's Browns Lane plant in Coventry, England.
 The cars will be sold as period competition vehicles and all will be suitable for FIA homologation for historic motorsport purposes.

 A race winner in the hands of a variety of famous drivers during its short competitive career, the car has achieved worldwide fame and original examples are now valued in the many millions.
 In recreating the Lightweight E-type, Jaguar Heritage has been able to call on the superlative skills and experience of many talented engineers and technicians already working in a variety of departments within Jaguar.

 All, when offered the chance to assist with this unique project, leapt at the opportunity.
-Some even have an indirect link with the E-type when it was new: one master technician calculated that his family - including his grandparents, his father and his uncle - had a collective 170 years' service at Jaguar stretching back to the early 1960s.
+Some even have an indirect link with the E-type when it was new: one master technician calculated that his family - including his grandparents, his father and his uncle - had a collective 170 years of service at Jaguar stretching back to the early 1960s.

 The expertise and attention brought to bear on this recreation project are staggering, with the full resources of Jaguar being applied to ensure that the six new Lightweights will not only be authentic but will also be built to the highest quality standards.